ConfigLoader API

 import { MigrationScriptExecutor } from '@migration-script-runner/core';

-// Automatically uses environment variables from .env
+// v0.7.0+: Automatically loads from .env files

 const executor = new MigrationScriptExecutor({ handler });